HomeDing/homeding.github.io/recipes/remotedisplay.md

 }
 ```

-The prefix and postfix fits to the purpose of the information that is send to the display device from another device that has a sensor for temperature and humidity.
+The prefix and postfix fits to the purpose of the information that is send to the display device

-## Remote sending actions
+from the device that has a sensor for temperature and humidity.

+## Configuration of the sensor device

-The device that has the sensors attached needs to have the elements configures so that actions are sent to the display device.
+The sensor device needs to have the elements configures so that actions are sent to the display device.
-This is done by using the element for the sensor and elements for the remote actions an elements.
+This is done by using a remote element for every action that is send across the network.

 Here a DHT22 sensor is configured on pin D4.